ColumbusStateWorkforceInnovation/awesome-compose-cscc/cscc/README.md

 The way they built the nginx apps seems to be breaking our docker compose solution

-here is a list of ones that works:
+here is a list of ones that work.
+I am sure there are more.

 - wordpress
 - promotheuas/ grafana